uwegeercken/datagenerator2/README.md

 | round          | round the value using rounding mode HALF_UP | number of decimal places (integer) |

 ### Random Dates
 This generator (type=randomdate) allows to generate dates.
-The options for this type of generator allow to specify a minimum and maximun year, as well as the output format for the generated value.
+The options for this type of generator allow to specify a minimum and maximum year, as well as the output format for the generated value.
 If the outputType=long then the date is output as the equivalent long value in milliseconds.

 #### Available options: